I cant’t live without My Radio

 But I know I can’t live without my radio

-Back in the 80s, when I was just a little boy, I was fascinated by almost all electronics, especially ghetto blasters.
-Imagine a stereo you could bring along on the beach to school or to you friend’s house.
-I was especially fascinated by flashing LED-lights, buttons and sliders.
-Some ghetto blasters even had a double cassette deck – It was awesome.
+Back in the 80s, when I was just a small boy, I was fascinated by almost all electronics, and especially ghetto blasters.
+Imagine a stereo, that you could bring along on the beach, to school or to you friend’s house.
+I was especially fascinated by dancing LED-lights but also the buttons and sliders.
+Some ghetto blasters even had a double cassette deck – That was witchcraft!

 First contact

-My first real ghetto blaster was a small silver JVC PC 30 with one cassette deck, 5 band equalizer and detachable speakers.
-I believe that the speaker unit themselves was square.
-Quite unusual.
+My first real ghetto blaster was a small, JVC PC 30, in silver and with one cassette deck a 5 band equalizer and detachable speakers.
+I remember that the speaker-units themselves were square.
+Quite unusual back then.

-I loved this radio.
-I almost had it with me everywhere in the summertime.
-I remember having it on the handle bar on my bike when me and my good friend Dennis, took a trip to Herlev.
-Even with batteries the PC 30 still was manageable to carry around.
+I loved that radio.
+I almost had it with me everywhere, in the summertime.
+I remember having it on the handlebar on my bike, when me and my good friend Dennis, took a trip to “down town” Herlev.
+And, even loaded with batteries the PC 30 still was manageable to carry around.

-Later I got a big ghetto blaster, a black no-name, which I bought from a guy at work.
-It had a double cassette deck and also detachable speakers with a neat light that flashed to the beat of the sound.
+Later, I got a really big ghetto blaster – a black no-name – that I bought from a guy at work.
+It had a double cassette deck, a compact disc player and also detachable speakers with a neat light-feature, that flashed to the beat of the sound.
 This monster was almost impossible to carry around, due to all the batteries is could carry.

 The real deal